a-n-rose/a-n-rose.github.io/_posts/2018-08-23-noise-how-i-love-you.md

-To see what the noise reduction and volume matching process looks like, here is an example of a 'target sound', in this case a dove, and a user's mimic of that sound.
+To see what the noise reduction and volume matching process look like, here is an example of a 'target sound', in this case a dove, and a user's mimic of that sound.
 (Visualizations created using <a href="https://www.audacityteam.org/">Adacity</a>)
 ##### Figure 2: Audio Signal of Dove
 ![Imgur](https://i.imgur.com/RZoV918.png)
 ##### Figure 3: User's Mimic Before Preprocessing